cunnie/docs/hetzner-freebsd.md

-## Setting up a FreeBSD Server on Hetzner, Part 1: Base Install and sshr
+## Setting up a FreeBSD Server on Hetzner, Part 1: Base Install and ssh

 This blog post covers the procedure to configure the following on a [FreeBSD](http://www.freebsd.org/) virtual machine located in a [Hetzner](http://www.hetzner.de/en/) (a German ISP) datacenter: